Fusion1013/AvasarVault/Major Locations/Elisus/Ohkyr Dominion/Towns/Telhira.md

 ## Chapel of Irellia
 A half submerged chapel on the outskirts of the city.
 It used to be dedicated to [[Irellia - Mistress of the Tranquil Lake|Irellia]], but was desecrated and abandoned after the [[1167APC - Taundor Cataclysm|Cataclysm]].
 It is now used by a fringe religious group that worships [[Irellia - Mistress of the Tranquil Lake|Irellia]] out of fear of her rage.
 ## Lighthouse
+There is a small lighthouse built out on a cliff a few hundred meters off shore.
+The light went out years ago.